 - Victoria Whalen ’21: University of Oregon School of Law for a specialized J.D. in Environmental Law

 “As a bio major at MMC, I was continuously challenged and encouraged by my faculty and peers.
 Whether I was studying, conducting research, or discussing random scientific topics after class, the bio department was like a second home throughout my college years.
 The skills and knowledge I gained during this time continue to filter into my daily professional life, and the relationships I fostered remain invaluable.”

-Class of 2019, Major in Behavioral Neuroscience
+Class of 2020, Major in Biomedical Sciences and Psychology

 Class of 2012, Major in Biology